-Despite the League's hard work and progress in the 109th (2005-2007) and 110th (2007-2009) congressional sessions toward passing DC voting rights legislation to provide House voting rights to District voters, success ultimately eluded supporters.
+Despite the League's hard work and progress in the 109th (2005 - 2007) and 110th (2007 - 2009) congressional sessions toward passing DC congressional voting rights legislation, supporters were not successful.

 In 2016, LWVEF relaunched efforts to build awareness about the need for DC representation in Congress through a grant from the DC government.
-With ongoing support from the DC government, this effort has continued through 2019, with LWVEF staff and LWVDC volunteers working to raise awareness and educate the public about the need for DC voting rights throughout the entire country, working with grasstops, hosting public events, building a social media campaign, and providing leadership development.
+With ongoing support from the DC government, this effort continued through 2022, with LWVEF staff and LWVDC volunteers working to raise awareness and educate the public about the need for DC voting rights throughout the entire country, working with grass tops leaders, hosting public events, building a social media campaign, and providing leadership development.
+From 2016 through 2022, LWVEF received grant funds from the DC government to raise awareness about the struggle for DC voting rights and statehood and build support for the necessary reforms.

-In the 116th session (2019-2021) of Congress, LWVUS has worked closely with national partners and the D.C.
-League to continue to push for statehood, as well as preventing the rights of D.C. residents from being undermined through federal government action.
-In 2019, the League submitted a letter to the House and Senate appropriations committees supporting Fiscal Year 2020 appropriations and asking Congress to ensure that no riders that would infringe on the rights of D.C. residents would be added to the package.

-Additionally, LWVUS and LWVDC joined as amici to support a lawsuit that would expand voting rights for D.C. residents.
+In the 116th session (2019 - 2021) of Congress, LWVUS worked closely with national partners and the DC League to continue to push for statehood as well as preventing the rights of DC residents from being undermined through federal government action.
+In 2019, the League submitted a letter to the House and Senate appropriations committees supporting Fiscal Year 2020 appropriations and asking Congress to ensure that no riders that would infringe on the rights of DC residents would be added to the package.
+In 2019, as a result of LWVUS advocacy and work around statehood, DC Vote recognized LWVUS as a Champion of Democracy.
+Additionally, LWVUS and LWVDC joined as amici to support a lawsuit that would expand voting rights for DC residents.
 The lawsuit, Castanon v.
-United States was filed in federal court against federal officials for violation of the Equal Protection and Due Process guarantees of the Constitution.
+United States was filed in federal court against federal officials for violation of the equal protection and due process guarantees of the Constitution.